Erasmus+

 • Youth

-Projects that address one (or more) of the programme’s four key horizontal priorities
+Erasmus+ projects must also address one (or more) of the programme’s four key horizontal priorities

 • Inclusion and diversity